Creating A Story…

 I had a bunch of confused users who had the app update with HealthKit, only to have it removed soon after.
 Luckily being able to add a FAQ remotely via (shameless plug!)
 AppbotX dried up the support requests.

-Even though HealthKit didn’t come through for me on the iOS 8 launch I did manage to get my App Preview live and Apple Australia were kind enough to feature it.
+Even though HealthKit didn’t come through for me on the iOS 8 launch I did manage to get my App Preview live and Apple Australia was kind enough to feature it.

 HealthKit Take 2